 You can apply the US approach to an endless amount of topics.
 With Unit Studies Made Easy by Bendt Family Ministries, you can even create your own Unit Studies Made Easy by Bendt Family Ministries.

 Unit studies are a popular homeschooling method, but they aren’t for everyone.
 Before deciding on using them in your homeschool, consider the pros and cons.

-Finally, unit studies can miss certain subjects, so they often need to be supplemented, which some parents see as a considerable disadvantage.
+Finally, US can miss certain subjects, so they often need to be supplemented, which some parents see as a considerable disadvantage.